Nowhere

 .

-Her parents had been itinerant; moved home at a whim.
-At a moment's notice she might have been taken to the city, or the shore; Adelaide, Perth... driven across the Nullarbor... wound up in a small village somewhere, a nobody.
+Their parents had been itinerant; moved home at a whim.
+At a moment's notice they might have been taken to the city, or the shore; Adelaide, Perth... driven across the Nullarbor... wound up in a small village somewhere, a nobody.

-By the time she moved to Melbourne, she'd had no home, never been local, wasn't from anywhere.
+By the time they moved to Melbourne, they'd had no home, never been local, weren't from anywhere.

 Footloose, your truest friends are those you can carry.
-For me that had meant books; for her it was art.
+For me that had meant books; for them it was art.

-She told me the names of artists I forgot immediately.
-She talked about them capturing something raw and powerful, lighting a fire in her for reasons she couldn't say.
+They told me the names of artists I forgot immediately.
+They talked about them capturing something raw and powerful, lighting a fire in them for reasons they couldn't express.

 But we know: money or sex, god or success, true love, the senses... like it or not, it's the sublime we're chasing.

-All I had for her were: religious experiences in a world where god doesn't exist.
+All I had for them were: religious experiences in a world where god doesn't exist.

 A few years ago, I'd never even heard of him.
 But the first time we met, he sent me tripping.